mil-amirian/mil-amirian/README.md

 ## How did I get into coding?

-I have always possessed the mindset of a programmer - the ability to find solutions regardless of the complexity of the problem.
-Even during my bachelor’s in Aerospace Systems Engineering, I was consistently drawn to avionics architecture, ARINC databuses and their communication protocols.
-I also covered Aerothermodynamics and propulsion, but it was always the systems portions that really excited me.
-In 2014, while playing around with static themes, I realized I loved the process of manipulating code.
+I was programmer before I even knew what a programmer is or does - the ability to find solutions regardless of the complexity of the problem.
+In fact, even during my Bachelor’s in Aerospace Systems Engineering, I was consistently drawn to avionics architecture, ARINC databuses and their communication protocols due to the their complexity.
+In 2014, while playing around with static web themes, I realized I loved the process of manipulating code and it developed into a hobby for friends and family who needed websites made.
+Fast forward to 2020 and I turned my passion for Web Development into my job.
 With coding, I have found it to be the summation of complex problem solving that has the power to make a genuine difference in the world.
 It is truly an endeavor like no other.

 ## Softskills